aurelia/framework/doc/article/en-US/cheat-sheet.md

 ### Custom Element Without View-Model Declaration

-Aurelia will not search for javascript file if you reference component with html extension.
+Aurelia will not search for a JavaScript file if you reference a component with an .html extension.

 <code-listing heading="Declare Custom Element Without View-Model With Binding">
   <source-code lang="HTML">